-- Mr Rezwann Mohammad, Developer and Data Manager
+- Mr Rezwan Mohammad, Developer and Data Analyst

 - Mr Björn Eriksson, IT Support

 - Ms Silvia Romero, Data Analyst

 Center for Coastal and Ocean Mapping, University of New Hampshire

 - Ms Juliet Kinney, Multibeam Mapping and Data Research Analyst

 This center acts as the regional focus for data compilation and co-ordination activities for Seabed 2030 in the Arctic and Northern Pacific Ocean region.